SDGforskning/sdg-strings/README.md

 ## Why are we building strings?
 How do they differ to existing mappings?

 Previous research has shown that mappings of SDG-"related" research do not match up very well ([Armitage, Lorenz & Mikki 2020](https://doi.org/10.1162/qss_a_00071); [Purnell 2022](https://doi.org/10.1162/qss_a_00215)).
-We believe this is unsurprising when you consider that there are different ways to interpret what an SDG covers, different viewpoints on which research themes should be counted as "related", different mapping methods, and different datasources (see our previous work, [Armitage, Lorenz & Mikki (2020)](https://doi.org/10.1162/qss_a_00071)).
+We believe this is unsurprising when you consider that there are different ways to interpret what an SDG covers, different viewpoints on which research themes should be counted as "related", different mapping methods, and different datasources (see our previous work, [Armitage, Lorenz & Mikki 2020](https://doi.org/10.1162/qss_a_00071)).
 For example, should *SDG 3 Good health* cover all medical research?
 Does *SDG 13 Climate Action* cover basic climate science?
-You will get different answers depending on who you ask.
+You will probably get different answers depending on who you ask.

 Instead of trying to find the "right" answer, we think it is best with mulitple mappings which can capture different views of "relatedness".
 But in order for these to have any meaning, methods must be documented to explain to the user a) how the SDG was interpreted; what research approach is supposed to cover, and b) how it is done.
 We have written our own strings because we believe there is currently a gap for this kind of mapping.
 In short: